visitor uses camera intercom system

 What is a camera intercom?

 A camera intercom is a type of building entry system that uses a camera to allow a resident to see and speak with a visitor before granting them property access.
-Since the 1980s, intercom systems have been a popular addition to apartments and other multi-tenant buildings.
-However, the first intercoms relied on expensive wiring and hardware that had to be installed at the building entrance and inside each unit.

-Modern camera intercom systems include video call functionality so that residents can see who they’re talking to as well as hear them.
 Front door video intercoms have either one-way or two-way video calling.
-With one-way calls, residents can see visitors on their screen, but the visitor cannot see them.
+With one-way calls, residents can see visitors on their screens, but the visitors cannot see them.
 Alternatively, a 2-way intercom camera allows residents and visitors to see each other during a video call.

 How much does a video intercom system cost?